adhithin/P5Candyyyy/README.md

 # Delivery Plans/Important Dates
 - Tuesdays: test prep
-- Fridays: asynchronous learning/weekly submissions are due
+On tuesdays, we’ll be reviewing what we need to do to prepare for the MC test.
+We’re going to be reviewing and reflecting on our practices, noting any mistakes and how we can improve on them.
+We’ll be using test prep tuesdays as a day to check our progress on improving each skill for the mc.
+12/8 tpt: reviewed mc#1 2018, and created our reflections for the test.
+12/15 tpt: review some skill sets that we need to improve on, as well as discuss journals, and how we can improve those as well.

+- Fridays: asynchronous learning/weekly submissions are due On Fridays, we’ll be reviewing our progress on our coding and project, and reflecting on how the week progressed.
+We’re also going to be submitting our weekly assignments, as well as adding to the progress tracker and read me files.
+	12/11: our submission for today is our general outline and plan for what we want to get done and when.
+In the following week, our goal is to play around with the code organize a plan for the coding itself plan week by week if possible.
+We’re going to split the rooms on floor 1 most likely, and have maybe about 1-2 people working on a room.
+Finish planning out the puzzles and fully develop the puzzles by next week.
+Finish establishing the storyline next week.
+Include character data on each character, maybe incorporate CRUD from what we learned for the leaderboard and character data.
+	12/18: make sure we have a plan for the code, and continue coding.

 - Midterm: January 19-22
+By midterm, our goal is to have at least one full floor coded.
+We’re going to have the floor include the puzzles, characters, and full developed storyline by this time.
+As we go week by week, we’re going to make any adjustments to this plan as needed, but for now, our goal will be to code at least one full floor - please see map.

 - N@TM: March 8-12
+By n@tm our goal is to complete the full game, and make sure that it is playable, with no bugs or errors.
+If we have time before n@tm to add in more visuals, we’ll do so.

 - College Board AP Exam: May 13
+By this time, the game will be fully coded and everything will be finalized.

 # Contributors